djluck/prometheus-net.DotNetRuntime/README.md

 ## Using this package
 ### Requirements
-- .NET 5.0+ recommended, .NET core 3.1+ is supported by not recommended
+- .NET 5.0+ recommended, .NET core 3.1+ is supported
 - The [prometheus-net](https://github.com/prometheus-net/prometheus-net) package

 ### Install it